 Teaching High-Low Vocalizations

 Halloween is a fun time to integrate “ghost voice” vocalizations.
-I like to use a flashlight and have students follow the light with their “spooky voices.”
-I shine the flashlight on the wall moving from low to high.
-Students love how tricky I am.
-I always make sure to hold a steady pitch too in order to teach students to really follow and not simply bounce between high and low.
-Make it fun!
+Students love to use a flashlight and follow the light with their “spooky voices.”
+Shine the flashlight on the wall moving from low to high.

 Teaching High-Low with Storybooks